Christmas Corsage Kid-Made Gift

 for information on cookies and affiliates

-Kids love to receive gifts, but they also can't resist the pleasure that comes with giving gifts to others, especially at Christmas time.
-When kids have an opportunity to share something homemade, the gift-giving becomes even more special.
+Kids love to receive gifts, but they also can’t resist giving gifts to others, especially at Christmas time.
+When they share something homemade, the gift-giving is even more special – and fun! – for kids.

 I’m excited to be joining other kid bloggers sharing crafts at the Kid-Made Christmas Series over at Teach Me Mommy .